kris-chin/kris-chin.github.io/README.md

 Check out the docs!

-## How to use the engine, tools, scrol library, etc...
+## How to use the engine, tools, scroll library, etc...

 Check out the docs!